jenncash29/Rhode-Health-Insurance-Project/README.md

 COVID Campaigns: Investigate the cause of abnormally high cost per signup for COVID-based campaigns, which had 2 signups that costed over $1K, compared to an average signup cost of $2.2.
 Consider removing these campaigns altogether.
 - **#HealthyLiving:** Decrease investment in this campaign category, which has the highest spend ($46K) but mediocre signup rates compared to Health for All campaigns.

-# Assumptions and Caveats
+# Caveats and Next Steps
+**Caveats:** Handling null or missing information.
+- Investigate missing clicks for Family Coverage Plan category
+- Explore reasons behind null values

+**Next Steps:** To enhance our data analysis and gain deeper insights, we can incorporate additional dimensions.
 - Include campaign start and end dates to understand campaign performance over time
-- Investigate missing clicks for Family Coverage Plan category

-# Next Steps
 - Include customer-specific dimensions (plan, state) to further tailor campaign recommendations based on client demographics
 - Explore relationship between campaigns and customer claims to identify and target ideal patient types